 1) Energy Farm, University of Illinois, Champaign-Urbana

 The 90 million hectares of maize and soybean in the US Midwest, forming the Corn Belt, is arguably the single largest ecosystem type in the USA.
 Our large-scale field experiments are exploiting the unique Energy Farm facility, in the heart of the Corn Belt.
 Trials are being undertaken in paired adjacent 3.8 ha plots (plus or minus basalt) with corn-soy rotation or the bioenergy crop Miscanthus, over multiple years.
 We are capturing the effects of crops on basalt weathering through analysis of leachate from each plot, which is automatically collected by tile drains at a single location, and its feedback on crop performance using tower mounted eddy co-variance systems.
 The Energy Farm facility offers translation research potential for investigating the performance of crop varieties identified in Theme 2.
-Basalt, provided by Rock Dust Local, LLC, is applied annual to the treatment plots at a rate of 5 kg / m2.
+Basalt, provided by Rock Dust Local, LLC, is applied annually to the treatment plots at a rate of 5 kg / m2.

 2) Sugarcane, James Cook University, Australia